arturict/img2macros/README.md

 1. Open the application in your browser
 2. Click "Choose File" to upload a food image
+   - For best results, use images under 5MB
+   - The application will automatically resize large images
 3. Click "Analyze Food" to send the image for processing
 4. View the estimated nutritional information for your meal